-Dr. Russell Haight Santiago, Chile MU 5341 History of Jazz MU 5342 Jazz Pedagogy This program will help promote, enhance, and grow the new Master's of Music Performance in Jazz.
+MU 5342 Jazz Pedagogy

+Benefits: This program will help promote, enhance, and grow the new of this North American music with the emerging jazz programs in Chile and South America.

+Master's of Music Performance in Jazz.
 It will attract U.S. students who seek international collaboration in music performance.
-The innovative Texas State jazz program is the first master's program to share the history and traditions of this North American music with the emerging jazz programs in Chile and South America.
+The innovative Texas State jazz program is the first master's program to share the history and traditions